couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 ### Changing Internal XDCR Settings

 There are internal settings for XDCR which will change the replication behavior, performance, and timing.
-As of Couchbase Server 2.2+, there new endpoints.
-One can change global settings for replications for a cluster and the other endpoint will change settings for a specific replication ID:
+With the Couchbase Server, endpoints are available to change global settings for replications for a cluster and to change settings for a specific replication ID:

 - `/settings/replications/` — global settings applied to all replications for a cluster
 - `/settings/replications/<replication_id>` — settings for specific replication for a bucket